-- 3.21 In Q2 22/23 the risk evaluation increased from Medium to High.
+- 3.19 In Q2 22/23 the risk evaluation increased from Medium to High and remains High in Q4.
 This is in response to the current financial challenge as described above and the increased pressure the Council faces with growth.
-Some current examples of this include: - Inflationary impact on the delivery of the capital programme - Cost of living crisis and rent freeze response that could risk the delivery of the house building programme - Pressure on the care sector as people are living longer and require more care provision - General population growth places additional demand on infrastructure such as GPs, schools, waste services etc. - 3.25 Work is ongoing to review the Learning Estate Strategy and a reprioritisation of the Capital Programme to be reported in Q4 22/23.
+Some current examples of this include: - Inflationary impact on the delivery of the capital programme - Cost of living crisis and rent freeze response that could risk the delivery of the house building programme - Pressure on the care sector as people are living longer and require more care provision - General population growth places additional demand on infrastructure such as GPs, schools, waste services etc. - 3.20 Work is ongoing to review the Learning Estate Strategy and a reprioritisation of the Capital Programme.